 Time Since Issues Report For a date field and project or filter, maps the issues against the date that the field was set.
-This can help you track how many issues were created, updated, etc over a period of time.
-Time Tracking Report Shows time tracking information on issues for a particular version of a project.
-The table in the report shows the issues within the version: There are four time tracking fields as follows: Original Estimate - The original estimate of the total amount of time it would take to complete this issue.
+This can help you track how many issues were created, updated, etc over a period o time.
+Time Shows time tracking information on issues for a particular version of a project.
+Tracking Report The table in the report shows the issues within the version: There are four time tracking fields as follows: Original Estimate - The original estimate of the total amount of time it would tak to complete this issue.
 Estimated Time Remaining - The current estimate of the remaining amount of time it would take to complete this issue.
 Time Spent - The amount of time spent on the issue.
 This is the aggregate amount of time that has been logged against this issue.
 Accuracy- The accuracy of the original estimate compared to the current estimate for the issue.
 It is the difference between the sum of the Time Spent and Estimate d Time Remaining fields, and the Original Estimate field.
-If sub-tasks are enabled, the column at the right of the field shows the aggregate time tracking information for each 'parent' issue (i.e. the sum of the issue's own values, plus those of its sub-tasks).
-The last line of the table shows the aggregate time tracking information for the version.
-The first bar-graph ('Progress') shows the percentage of completed issues (green) and incomplete issues (orange) in this version: Progress: 40% The second bar-graph ('Accuracy' -blue) shows the accuracy of the original estimates The length of the Accuracy bar compared to the Progress bar indicates whether the issues in this version are ahead of or behind schedule.
+If sub-tasks are enabled, the ''column at the right of the field shows the aggregate time tracking information for each 'parent' issue (i.e. the sum of the issue's own values, plus those of its sub-tasks).
+The last line of the table shows the aggregate time tracking information for the whole version.
+The report also includes two bar-graphs (above the table), which represent the aggregat time tracking information for the version: The first bar-graph ('Progress') shows the percentage of completed issues (green) and incomplete issues (orange) in this version: Progress: 40% The second bar-graph ('Accuracy' -blue) shows the accuracy of the original estimate The length of the Accuracy bar compared to the Progress bar indicates whether the issues in this version are ahead of or behind schedule.
 There are three cases: 1.
 The issues are on schedule with the original estimate.
 The Accuracy bar is completely blue and is the same length as the Progress bar above it.
 Progress: 40% Accuracy: 0% 2.
 The issues are behind the original estimate (i.e. will take longer than originally estimated).
 The Progress graph is longer than the Accuracy graph.
 The blue region represents the original estimated time, and the light-grey region is the amount of time by which issues are behind.
-Progress: 42% Accuracy: -4% 3.
-The issues are ahead of the original estimate (i.e. will take less time than originally estimated).
+Progress: 42% Accuracy: -4% The issues are ahead of the original estimate (i.e. will take less time than originally estimated).
 The Accuracy graph is longer than the Progress graph.
 The blue bar represents the original estimated time, and the light-grey region represents the amount of time by which the original estimates were overestimated.
 Progress: 47% Accuracy: 8% When generating the time tracking report, consider the following settings: